iredmail/iRedAPD/README_PLUGINS.md

-iRedAPD is a Postfix policy server, you must read Postfix document for more details if you want to develop plugin for iRedAPD:
+iRedAPD is a Postfix policy server, please read Postfix document to understand how it works:
 [Postfix SMTP Access Policy Delegation](http://www.postfix.org/SMTPD_POLICY_README.html#protocol)

 # For all plugins

-## Define your plugin priority in `libs/__init__.py`
+## Define your plugin priority in iRedAPD config file `settings.py`

 Please define the priority of your plugin, so that iRedAPD can apply plugins in ideal order.
 Default priority is defined in `libs/__init__.py`, parameter